iTwin/platform-api-documentation/apis/overview/authorization.md

 1. Redirect the web server to the authorization server endpoint with Client ID and Client Secret

     In order to initiate the client credential flow, you need to call Bentley&#39;s token endpoint: [https://ims.bentley.com/connect/token](https://ims.bentley.com/connect/token)

     The URL requires the following parameters:

     - grant\_type=client\_credentials: Must be set to client\_credentials
     - client\_id=&lt;insert\_your\_client\_id\_here&gt;: Provide the client ID of your application.
     - client\_secret=&lt;insert\_your\_client\_secret\_here&gt;: Provide the client secret that was provided when you registered your app.
 The client secret must be url-encoded before being sent.
     - scope=&lt;insert\_scopes\_of\_API\_here&gt;: Include the scopes for the API, which are the permissions to request the end users consent for.
 For each API, you can find the required scopes in the additional API specific documentation.
 Please note that you will have to request an additional scope &quot;offline\_access&quot; to receive a refresh token.

 2. Authorization server validates the Client ID and Client Secret and returns Access Token

     This step will be performed by Bentley&#39;s authorization server and does not require anything to be implemented in your application.
 A successful response will include an access token.

 3. App uses the access token to call the API

-   You can now use the access token from step 2 to call the API as long as it is not expired.
+    You can now use the access token to call the API as long as it is not expired.
 Add the provided token to the Authorization header of your API request, using _Bearer_ scheme

 ---